Access and Inclusion Community Partnership Program guidelines

 If you are applying for funding for labour costs, you must document your calculation of the number of hours, and wages per hour required.

-If capital works are part of your proposal, you will need information on development assessment and building approval.
+If capital works are part of your proposal, you will need information on development assessment, building approval and plumbing approval.
 You can phone Council on 07 3403 8888 or visit a Council Regional Business Centre for advice.

 All proposals for construction must include a design of the proposed works, including all measurements and references to applicable disability standards (e.g. AS1428.1) to ensure that the works will comply with legislation and meet the needs of people of all abilities.
 Architectural drawings are not required at application stage.
 Hand drawings are sufficient as long as they include essential measurements and associated notes.